PixelPirateByteWizard/202501/README.md

 ## Design Philosophy

-**From Passive Recording to Active Planning**: Kaelix transforms calendar management from a reactive tool to a proactive assistant that anticipates needs and optimizes schedules.
+**From Passive Recording to Active Planning**: Solakai transforms calendar management from a reactive tool to a proactive assistant that anticipates needs and optimizes schedules.

 ### Key Principles
 - **Minimal Friction**: Voice-first interaction reduces input barriers